kwertyops/byte-of-python/src/list_mutability.md

 </table>

-In the above example, if we output the contents of `x` and `y`, the values will be different.
+In the last example above, if we output the contents of `x` and `y`, the values will be different.
 With immutable types, changing the value of one variable will not change the value that another variable refers to.

-On the other hand, mutable types like `list` can change.
+On the other hand, the contents of mutable types like `list` can change.
 This means that if you have more than one variable assigned to the same list, any of those variables can modify the list.
 And any changes made are visible regardless of which variable accesses the list afterwards.
 For example:

 <table>
 <tr><td>Code</td><td>Memory diagram</td>